 Estonia was one of the easiest countries I’ve travelled around made possible by excellent infrastructure and a high level of service.
+I consider Estonia to be one of the best solo female travel destinations I’ve been to.
 Below are some travel tips for visiting Estonia.

 Visa: Estonia joined the EU in 2004, the same year it joined NATO.
-Estonia is part of the Schengen Agreement bloc which allows for free movement between Schengen member countries – a combination of EU and non-EU countries.
-Not all EU countries are members of Schengen.
-A Schengen visa entitles its holder to travel within Schengen countries for a period of no more than 90 days in a 180 day period.
-For further information on Schengen travel refer to the European Commission website.
+Estonia is part of the Schengen Area.
+For further information on Schengen travel have a look at my post on the Schengen Travel Visa.
 Citizens from a number of countries can enter Estonia visa-free.

 Language: Estonian is apparently one of the most difficult languages in the world to master.
 Not to worry, there is a high level of English fluency in Estonia.
 Eesti is the country’s Estonian name which is why Estonian website URLs end in the letters ‘ee’.